sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

   >
   > - **Primary subscription admin** and **Secondary subscription admin** must be public officers with a valid organisation email address.
   >
-  > - If the user does not have a TechPass account, it will be created automatically after the system account creation request is approved.
+  > - If the public officer does not have a TechPass account, it will be created automatically after the system account creation request is approved.

 | <div style="width:270px">Field Name</div>  | Description |
 | :------------------------------------------ |:-------------|